BOARD OF TRUSTEES

 The board develops itself through new trustee orientation, ongoing education, and leadership succession planning.

-The board selects, supports, and nurtures the Headmaster.
+The board selects, supports, and nurtures the Head of School.

-The board, or a committee of the board, conducts a written annual evaluation of the performance of the Headmaster and works with the Headmaster to establish goals for the following year.
+The board, or a committee of the board, conducts a written annual evaluation of the performance of the Head of School and works with the Headmaster to establish goals for the following year.

 The board evaluates itself annually and establishes goals for the following year.